Reprinted with permission from DailyKos

 Rhodes has heatedly denied any wrongdoing.
 "Just so we're clear on this: We had no plan to enter the Capitol, zero plan to do that, zero instructions to do that, and we also had zero knowledge that anyone had done that until after they had done that—afterwards," Rhodes told The Washington Post.

 He instead blamed his members: "They went totally off mission.
 They didn't coordinate with us at all while they were there.
 They did their own damned thing."

-Rhodes has been portraying himself as a likely martyr.
-At an anti-immigration event in Texas last weekend, he told the audience: "I may go to jail soon.
-Not for anything I actually did, but for made-up crimes.
+In a late-March speech at a Texas anti-immigrant event, Rhodes quipped, "I may go to jail soon," according to The Daily Beast's Kelly Weill.
+"Not for anything I actually did, but for made-up crimes.
 There are some Oath Keepers right now along with Proud Boys and other patriots who are in D.C. who are sitting in jail denied bail despite the supposed right to a jury trial before you're found guilty and presumption of innocence, were denied bail because the powers that be don't like their political views."

 He also claimed innocence for his members.
 "If we actually intended to take over the Capitol, we'd have taken it, and we'd have brought guns," Rhodes said.
 "That's not why we were there that day.
-We were there to protect Trump supporters from antifa."
+We were there to protect Trump supporters from Antifa."

 But evidence is still rolling in.
 At Thursday's hearing Carmen D. Hernandez, the attorney for Ohio militiaman Donovan Crowl, told Judge Mehta that just the week before prosecutors had submitted an additional 14 chats taken from the encrypted messaging app Signal, "which the government claims includes evidence of planning and vital information to this case."